richardanaya/burn-gpt-2-style-embedding-model/README.md

 # A flexible GPT-2 Embedding Model in Rust to Play with Training 🦀

-**An Educational Implementation of GPT-2 for Text Embeddings Using the Burn Deep Learning Framework**

 This project implements a GPT-2 style transformer model for generating text embeddings, built from scratch in Rust using the [Burn](https://github.com/tracel-ai/burn) deep learning framework with WebGPU backend.
 It's designed as a learning resource for understanding transformer architecture and text embeddings.

 ## 🎯 What This Project Does